mageplaza/magento-2-seo/README.md

 php bin/magento setup:upgrade
 ```

+## Contribute to this module

+Feel free to **Fork** and contrinute to this module and create a pull request so we will merge your changes to `master` branch.

 ## Introduction

 Improve your SEO for [Magento](https://magento.com/) site.
 Use Mageplaza SEO to automatically optimize your site for Search Engines.